-The main skin types are dry, oily, and combination—of course, on top of that, you might be dealing with issues surrounding dullness, dehydration, breakouts, and sensitivity too.
-Think about your particular skin issues; one foundation might work like magic to cover up redness, but is comedogenic (which can cause acne flare ups if you're prone to breakouts).
+The main skin types are dry, oily, and combination.
+Of course, on top of that, you might be dealing with concerns like dullness, dehydration, breakouts, and sensitivity.
+Think about what you need out of a product, and make sure the foundation fits as closely to your needs as possible—for instance, one foundation might work like magic to cover up redness but have a comedogenic formula (which can cause breakouts if you have acne-prone skin).

 Determine Your Undertones

-Keep in mind it has nothing to do with how light or dark your complexion is.
-“Any skin color can have cool, warm, or neutral undertones,” says Dr. King.
+Keep in mind that undertones have nothing to do with how light or dark your complexion is.
+“Any skin color can have cool, warm, or neutral undertones,” King tells us.
 “If none of the colors associated with undertones stand out as obvious, you have neutral undertones.”

-Choosing a formula (for instance, liquid, cream, powder, and so on) is totally dependent on your individual complexion—but unless you’re gunning for a particularly matte look, liquid or cream is likely your best bet.
-“I love the finish a liquid foundation gives the skin,” says celebrity makeup artist Victor Henao.
+Choosing the right formula (such as liquid, cream, or powder) depends on your complexion, but unless you’re gunning for a particularly matte look, liquid or cream is usually a good place to start.
+“I love the finish a liquid foundation gives the skin,” Henao says.
 “Even if you’re oily, I would choose a liquid—water and oil are basic ingredients your skin naturally produces and has, so when that natural oil comes out, liquid will sit on your skin much better than a powder.”

-Powder (or mineral) foundations can work for oily complexions, but you should avoid if you suffer from dryness.
-Pro tip: If you are leaning towards powder, Henao suggests making sure you’re in a specific climate—aka, a dry and cool environment—since powder turns darker when it gets wet.
-(So if you live in humid, sweaty New York City like myself, you may want to avoid these.)
+Powder (or mineral) foundations can work for oily complexions, but you should avoid them if you have dry skin.
+Pro tip: If you are leaning towards powder, Henao suggests only using it in specific climates—a.k.a. a dry and cool environment—as powder turns darker when it gets wet.

-Otherwise, if you have combination or dry skin, oil in your foundation is okay.
-In fact, many makeup artists argue it’s an essential ingredient to any good skincare routine (primarily for its moisturizing and anti-aging benefits)—and that includes the foundation you use.
+If you have combination or dry skin, oil in your foundation is okay.
+In fact, many makeup artists argue it’s essential to any good skincare routine, primarily for its moisturizing and anti-aging benefits—and that includes the foundation you use.

 Consider Your Coverage Needs